protestContest/Cassette/README.md

 An assignment in a `let` expression can have an `except` clause.
 If the `except` test evaluates true, the clause's `else` expression becomes the result of the `let` expression, and the rest of the `let` expression is ignored.

-This makes `let` expressions a useful construct for [railway-oriented programming](https://fsharpforfunandprofit.com/rop/).
+This makes `let` expressions useful for [railway-oriented programming](https://fsharpforfunandprofit.com/rop/).
 Each assignment can be tested and bail on an error.

 ```
 let